Jared Solomon (baseball)

-Jared Solomon (born June 10, 1997) is an American professional baseball pitcher in the Cincinnati Reds organization.
-He made his MLB debut in 2022.
+Jared Solomon (born June 10, 1997) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds.

 Amateur career

 Solomon attended Millville Area Junior Senior High School in Millville, Pennsylvania and played college baseball at Alderson Broaddus University and Lackawanna College.
 He was drafted by the Cincinnati Reds in the 11th round of the 2017 Major League Baseball draft.

 Professional career

+Cincinnati Reds

-Solomon signed with the Reds and made his professional debut with the Arizona League Reds, going 2-2 with a 4.26 ERA over 38 innings.
-In 2018, he pitched with both the Billings Mustangs and the Dayton Dragons, starting 15 games between both teams and compiling a 4-3 record and 3.34 ERA over 72 2/3 innings.
-Solomon split the 2019 season between Dayton and the Daytona Tortugas and went 3-11 with a 3.98 ERA and 111 strikeouts over 26 starts and 115 1/3 innings.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.
-The Reds added Solomon to their 40-man roster after the 2020 season.
+Solomon signed with the Reds and made his professional debut with the Arizona League Reds, going 2–2 with a 4.26 ERA over 38 innings.
+In 2018, he pitched with both the Billings Mustangs and the Dayton Dragons, starting 15 games between both teams and compiling a 4–3 record and 3.34 ERA over 72 2/3 innings.
+Solomon split the 2019 season between Dayton and the Daytona Tortugas and went 3–11 with a 3.98 ERA and 111 strikeouts over 26 starts and 115 1/3 innings.
+Solomon did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On November 20, 2020, the Reds added Solomon to their 40-man roster to protect him from the Rule 5 draft.
 He did not play a game in 2021 after undergoing Tommy John surgery.

-On May 7, 2022, Solomon's contract was selected to the active roster.
+On May 7, 2022, Solomon was promoted to the major leagues for the first time to serve as the 27th man in a doubleheader against the Pittsburgh Pirates.
 He made his MLB debut that night, throwing a scoreless inning in relief.
-On November 15, Solomon was designated for assignment.
+In 9 appearances during his rookie campaign, he struggled to a 10.80 ERA with 9 strikeouts in 8 1/3 innings pitched.
+On November 15, Solomon was designated for assignment by Cincinnati.
 On November 18, he was non tendered and became a free agent.

-On December 6, Solomon resigned with the Reds to a minor league deal.
+On December 6, 2022, Solomon re–signed with the Reds on a minor league contract.
+Solomon began the 2023 season with the Triple–A Louisville Bats.
+In 26 games, he struggled immensely to a 10.29 ERA with 22 strikeouts in 28.0 innings pitched.
+On July 14, 2023, Solomon was released by the Reds organization.